Professional insights:

 Detective

-Detectives investigate crimes and criminal activity.
-Some detectives are assigned to specialized beats such as homicide, burglary, or narcotics investigations.
+Detectives—sometimes simply called investigators or inspectors—investigate crimes and criminal activity.
+Some detectives are assigned to specialized beats such as homicide, burglary, cybersecurity or narcotics investigations.

-To become a detective, you will have to work several years as a patrol officer and demonstrate the basic skills needed to be an investigator.
-If your application for detective is accepted, you will be required to complete additional training at a police academy.
+To become a detective, you’ll have to work several years as a patrol officer and demonstrate the basic skills needed to be an investigator.
+If your application for detective is accepted, you may be required to complete additional training at a police academy.

-Some detectives will specialize in units that investigate specific crimes, such as homicide, narcotics, fraud, or gangs.
+Some detectives specialize in units that investigate specific crimes, such as homicide, narcotics, fraud or gangs.

-• Responding to the scene of a crime
+• Respond to the scene of a crime

-• Performing surveillance of suspects or suspicious activity
+• Perform surveillance of suspects or suspicious activity

 Sergeant

 Police sergeants are experienced officers who often serve in a supervisory or training capacity.
-They may work alongside police officers or in offices.
-They are often tasked with ensuring that all procedures and policies are followed.
+They may work alongside police officers or in offices and are often tasked with ensuring that all procedures and policies are followed.
 They may also be assigned to a special unit.

 • Supervise patrol officers on foot or in vehicles